irrdnet/irrd/docs/admins/rpki.rst

 Pseudo-IRR objects
 ------------------
-A pseudo-IRR object is created for each ROA.
+IRRd creates a pseudo-IRR object for each ROA.
 These can be queried like any other IRR object, and are included in the output of queries like ``!g``.
 Their source is set to ``RPKI``, and therefore it is invalid to add a regular IRR source with that name, when RPKI-aware mode